core-unit-bioinformatics/workflow-smk-ont-basecalling-correction/README.md

 ## Required input data

 - ONT sequencing data for the samples that should be basecalled and corrected.
-- Comma-separated samplesheet containing sample ID and path to the sequencing data.
+- Tab-separated sample sheet containing sample ID and path to the sequencing data.
 - Dorado, as well as it's basecalling and correction models fitting your type of data.
 - More details in [the workflow documentation](docs/README.md).